 Technology has done wonders for society.
 Healthcare, transportation, and communication have also improved dramatically in recent years.
 However, it’s undeniable that the fast-paced, convenience-oriented mindset of modern society has given rise to more people with a short attention span.

 A study conducted in 2008 that looked at how our attention span has shifted found our average attention span to be about 12 seconds.
-In 2000 though, they found that our attention span was reduced to 8 seconds.
-In case you didn’t know, the attention span of a goldfish is about 9 seconds!

 Some signs of a short attention span include: